 An important part of geocoding is displaying the geocode results on the map.
 How you display the results may vary depending on how you want to use them.
-If you are using routing apps, you may want the geocode results to display on the side of the street, like the green dot below.
-With interactive geocoding, you may want the geocode results to display on the rooftop or the parcel centroid, like the purple dot in the image.
-Another important factor for interactive geocoding is the extent of the map to which the application zooms for the geocoding result.
-You can zoom in closer for addresses and farther away for larger areas such as localities or points of interest, which makes for a better user experience.
-For more information on zooming to geocode results, see Zoom to geocode results.
+If you are using routing apps, you may want the geocode results to display on the side of the street, like the sections of the image below marked with .
+With interactive geocoding, you may want the geocode results to display on the rooftop or the parcel centroid, like the sections in the in the image below marked .

 If your reference data’s geometry is already the rooftop or parcel centroid, there is no need to populate the DisplayX and DisplayY fields.